14th

 OVERALL STATE RANK

 Assisted living in Ohio provides long-term residential living in a community setting, with care services tailored to meet the varied needs of residents.
-Assisted living communities offer a variety of activities for independent and active seniors, but also provide support with activities of daily living such as dressing, bathing, and eating.
-The median cost of assisted living in Ohio is $4,800 per month or $57,600 annually, according to A Place for Mom’s internal data on assisted living facilities in Ohio.[01]
+The average cost of assisted living in Ohio is $4,926 per month according to A Place for Mom’s proprietary data.
+Whether you want to be near the Rock and Roll Hall of Fame in Cleveland or love the unique chili of Cincinnati, assisted living communities in the Buckeye State offer a variety of activities for independent and active seniors, but also provide support with activities of daily living such as dressing, bathing, and eating.

 State scorecard